Frequent Asked Questions

-How will the home share companion help me in my home?
+Will the home share companion help in the home and how?

 How do I know that the companion will be a good fit?

 Elder Home Share works to find you the best possible match by giving you a list of different companion profiles to choose from.
 You select which companions you would like to meet with and talk to in person to ensure that they will be a good fit.
-After this, Elder Home Share reference checks whichever companion you pick and sends the results to you.
-If you still aren’t completely sure, a Garda vetting can be done as well.
+After this, Elder Home Share reference checks whichever companion you choose and sends the feedback notes to you from the conversation with the people providing the references.
+Garda vetting can be carried out as well.
+Instinctively when meeting a potential match, you will get a good sense of how you feel about the person its good to trust your instincts and ask lots of questions get a good idea of their day to day routine.
+Our process outlines that you have an initial chat on the phone if this goes well progressing to a face to face meeting in a public place such as a café is the next step.

 Do home share companions pay rent?